The Alchemy of Sunshine and Success: Spain’s Emerging Landscape for Dreamers

 b.
 TIE (Foreigner’s Identity Card)

-People from non-EU countries who stay in Spain for more than half a year should try to get a TIE.
-It has your biometric details and proves you live there.
+People from non-EU countries who stay in Spain for more than six months should try to obtain a TIE.
+It contains your biometric details and confirms your residency.

 c.
 Social Security Number